hakka-finance/HIPS/HIPS/hip-5.md

 ### Options
 1. Great!
 Let's initiate pool #3
 2. No. Do NOT initiate pool #3
-3. I habe no idea
+3. I have no idea